RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 SFT can be used to solve a single problem or a collection of problems.
 It focuses on a future where the problems do not exist, or where they are less troublesome.
 It avoids any focus on the problems themselves or on their causes.

 Research has shown that these elements of SFBT are the things that enable people to discover solutions to their problems very quickly.
 SFT rapidly creates hope, and it gives members control over the process of solving their problems.

-### This guide

-In this guide there is a section describing each of SFT's most common techniques quite briefly.
-The aim is to provide enough information for a listener who takes SFT seriously to use it in an effective semi-professional way, but this guide is not a substitute for professional training.

-Each section has a quiz at the end, and you must complete the quiz correctly in order to move on to the next section.

 # Getting started